 - Including policy and resource content in employee handbooks, management guidebooks or other written policy and procedural materials

 Partnering with Domestic and Sexual Violence Experts

-By partnering with community domestic and sexual violence service providers on training initiatives, you will have immediate access to people who have the expertise to assist employees.
+By partnering with community domestic and sexual violence service providers on training initiatives, workplaces will have immediate access to people who have the expertise to assist employees.
 Community providers can serve as co-trainers, presenting the domestic and sexual violence awareness and resource content, and be available to talk to employees who come forward with questions after training.

 Incorporating Domestic and Sexual Violence Content in Other Trainings

-For some workplaces, it may be practical to incorporate domestic and sexual violence content into other training agendas, including workplace violence prevention training, work/family seminars, health andd safety trainings, basic manager training and Employee Assistance Program (EAP) orientations.
+For some workplaces, it may be practical to incorporate domestic and sexual violence content into other training agendas, including workplace violence prevention training, work/family seminars, health and safety trainings, basic manager training and Employee Assistance Program (EAP) orientations.

 In order to reach new hires and newly promoted managers, some form of ongoing education or training is needed.
 Consider including content on domestic and sexual violence awareness and relevant policies or procedures in new employee orientation or new manager training.